This Statement is effective as of 01 December 2020.

 When you wish to receive information, download publications, enroll for a live or virtual event or request a trial, we may ask you to provide your name and business contact information, as well as other information in connection with your request.
 We use this information in connection with your request and to communicate with you.
 This information may, in most cases, also identify you when you visit our websites.
 We will retain your information for potential future interactions with you.
 If you wish to request that we no longer use your registration information, contact us by using this form.

 We may also ask you to register an IBMid, in which case you need to provide us with your name, email address, country location and other information if needed for the purpose for which you are asked to register.
 The IBMid serves to uniquely identify you when you visit our websites, have a request or order or use a product or service.
 For ordering of most services and products we require you to have registered an IBMid.
-Registration with IBMid may allow you to customise and control your privacy settings.
+Registration with IBMid may allow you to customize and control your privacy settings.
 Certain IBM products and services may require unique registration specifically for the purpose of providing these products or services.
 In such cases, registration details provided by you for a product or service will only be used for the specific purpose of providing you with that product or service.

 Website visits IBM Cloud services and applications (“apps”)